debarati-datta/debarati-the-food-tycoon/README.md

 5. The page will automatically refresh.
 6. Scroll back down through the page to locate the now published [site link](https://debarati-datta.github.io/debarati-the-food-tycoon/) in the "GitHub Pages" section.

-**The project was made into a template repository using the following steps**

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
-2. At the top of the Repository (not top of page), locate the "Settings" button on the menu.
-3. Tick the box underneath repository name titled 'Template Repository'.

-**Issues tab was used to generate screenshot links to use in the ReadMe file**
+**Issues tab on github was used to generate screenshot links to use in the ReadMe file**

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
 2. At the top of the Repository (not top of page), locate the "Issues" button next to "Code" button on the menu.